sql-machine-learning/elasticdl/doc/tutorials/elasticdl_cloud.md

-# ElasticDL on Google Kubernetes Engine
+# ElasticDL on Public Cloud

 ElasticDL is a Kubernetes-native machine learning framework.
-This document explains how to run an ElasticDL job on Google Kubernetes Engine (GKE).
+This document explains how to run an ElasticDL job on a public cloud, namely, Google Kubernetes Engine (GKE).

 ## Configure Your GKE Environment